damiancipolat/Nodejs-Lambda-Practice/README.md

   Example of a lambda function that create a file in a S3 bucket, I have used this link to fix problems with the roles: https://faragta.com/aws-iam/create-lambda-role-to-access-s3.html

+- read_to_s3:

+  Example of a lambda function, that read a s3 file in a s3 bucket, an output the content in the stdout.
+  I have used this site to download csv example files: https://www.sample-videos.com/download-sample-csv.php